mbannert/blog-src/content/post/on-cran-now-tstools-a-time-series-toolbox-for-official-statistics.md

 ```

 This is *tstools'* first public release.
-So feedback and feature requests are more than welcome!
-I hope to highlight many new features here in the future!
+So questions, feedback and feature requests are more than welcome!
+I hope to highlight many new features here in the future.